When the goal is to be normal

 AND…I was born in this world the way that I am, which means I have a right to be in this world the way that I am.
 My happy, flappy autistic self.

-So when I talk about removing barriers to being your best self, I am not talking about removing the autism to find a normal child underneath.
+So when I talk about removing barriers to being your best self, I am not talking about removing the autism to find a normal person underneath.

 I’m talking about tracking down sensory stressors, integrating sensory perception, rewriting learned anxieties with more positive experiences, finding tricks to deal with common stressors that can’t be avoided, reframing autism to remove the stigma…in general, feeling more safe in one’s own body, more comfortable in one’s own skin.